seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 ## Lab Overview

 This lab is based on the [scikit_bring_your_own](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/scikit_bring_your_own/scikit_bring_your_own.ipynb) SageMaker example notebook.
 Please reference the notebook for detailed description on the use case as well as the custom code for training, inference, and creating the docker container for use with SageMaker.

 Although Amazon SageMaker now has native integrations for [Scikit](https://aws.amazon.com/blogs/machine-learning/amazon-sagemaker-adds-scikit-learn-support/), this notebook example does not rely on those integrations so is representative of any BYO* use case.

 Using the same code (with some minor modifications) from the SageMaker example notebook, we will utilize this GitHub repository as our source repository and our SCM into our Jenkins pipeline.

 * *Optional: You can also choose to fork this repository if you want to modify code as part of your pipeline experiments.
 If you fork this repository, please ensure you update github configuration references within the lab*

-This lab will walk you through the steps required to:

-• Setup a base pipeline responsible for orchestration of workflow to build and deploy custom ML models to target environments
+This lab will walk you through the steps required to setup a base pipeline responsible for orchestration of workflow to build and deploy custom ML models to target environments

 For this lab, we will perform a lot of steps manually in AWS that would typically be performed through Infrastructure-as-Code using a service like [CloudFormation](https://aws.amazon.com/cloudformation/).
 For the purposes of the lab, we will go step-by-step on the console so attendees become more familiar with expected inputs and artifacts part of a ML deployment pipeline.